Cypher-Laboratory/ethGlobal_zkFocil/succint_implem/zk_focil/README.md

-# SP1 LSAG Ring Signature Implementation
+# Succinct LSAG Ring Signature Implementation

 This project implements Linkable Spontaneous Anonymous Group (LSAG) ring signatures in the SP1 zkVM, enabling efficient and cryptographically secure verification of ring signatures in a zero-knowledge context.